Sigmmma/c20/src/content/hr/hr-ek/readme.md

 # Known issues

 * Resource sharing is currently not supported.
-* Halo Reach custom maps requires that the map info matches the map it is replacing to load.
-This means having the same campaign and map ID.
-These values can be found at the top of the scenario tag.
 * Single threaded lightmapping is not supported, you need to use the multi-process solution.
 This can be run with only a single client if only using one core is desired.
 * All the stock tags do not contain import info so you will not be able to extract source assets that way.